makrai/notes/mosbach2006-stabil-finetune.md

   can be attributed to generalization
 * experiment:
   * fine-tune BERT on RTE for 20 epochs
-    * development set accuracy for 10 successful runs in Fig. 8a
+    * development set accuracy for 10 successful runs in Fig 8a
-    * the development set accuracy vs. training loss of all BERT models fine-tuned on RTE for the full ablation study (shown in Fig. 9 in the Appendix), in total 450 models
+    * the development set accuracy vs training loss of all BERT models fine-tuned on RTE for the full ablation study (Fig 9 in the Appendix), in total 450 models
 * despite achieving close to zero training loss overfitting is not an issue during fine-tuning
   * consistent with previous work (Hao+ 2019)